vladi-rh/rhoai-genaiops-lab-instructions/docs/11-maas/README.md

 **The Computer Science department wants one.
 The Business School wants one.
 The Library wants one.**

-And here's the problem: each team is deploying their own Granite model.
+And here's the problem: each team is deploying their own Llama model.
 Three identical models.
 Three GPUs.
 Sitting idle 90% of the time.
 Meanwhile, students can't get GPU access for their projects because there are "no available resources."

 *Sound familiar?*